kdbush64-create/otd-vault/about/00-the-man.md

 In an era of algorithmic noise and "sponsored content," **The Watch Tower** serves as a singular point of signal.
 My objective is simple: to provide a technical and culinary vault for the modern Texan and the wandering traveler.

 ### THE OPERATOR
 I am a lifelong observer of the Texas landscape, currently operating out of **North Fort Worth**.
 While the days of constant global transit are behind me, the mission remains active.
-My field reports primarily cover the **Texas Triangle** and neighboring states, with occasional long-range deployments to other domestic and international locales for culinary and gear evaluation.
+My field reports primarily cover the **Texas Triangle** and neighboring states, with occasional long-range deployments to **Europe** for international culinary and gear evaluation.

 ### THE INTERFACE: WHY VINTAGE?
 You’ll notice the lack of high-resolution hero videos, tracking cookies, and "modern" web bloat.
 This site is built on a **Vintage Terminal** aesthetic for the following reasons: